 The majority of patients needing braces will likely be treated in one phase once all the permanent teeth have erupted.
 At this time patients are mature enough to understand the problem with their teeth and the importance of correction.
 It's also at this time that the patient may begin to be more self-conscious about their teeth and their smile.
 Luckily, teeth are easier to move and correct during this time period.

-Braces are not just for children.
+Orthodontics is not just for children.
 An increasing number of adults are seeking orthodontic treatment not only to improve their smile, but to increase their confidence and overall quality of life.
-Adult treatment may consist of finally seeking correction of non-addressed issues apparent since childhood, to wanting minor corrections from lack of retainer wear overtime.
+Adult treatment may consist of finally seeking correction of non-addressed issues apparent since childhood, to wanting minor corrections from lack of retainer wear over time.
 There are now many aesthetic options to make the thought of braces less daunting.
-Adult patients should find out if they are candidates for clear braces or Invisalign® treatment, both of which have made great strides in allowing adults to be more comfortable with the look and feel of orthodontic appliances.
+Adult patients should find out if they are candidates for clear braces or aligners/Invisalign® treatment, both of which have made great strides in allowing adults to be more comfortable with the look and feel of orthodontic appliances.